 Success at Last!

 Years of work and many disappointments later, Exotic Cattery achieves success!
-And not only is Exotic Cattery successful, breeder Joyce Scrouf’s program for a Serval/domestic cross bears fruit as well.
+And not only is Exotic Cattery successful, but breeder Joyce Scrouf’s program for a Serval/domestic cross also bears fruit as well.
 Reassured by Joyce’s accomplishment, Exotic Cattery realizes their creation of a Serval hybrid isn’t a once in a lifetime fluke.
 The Savannah is, indeed, feasible and re-creatable.
-Being one of the longest standing, single owner cattery/breeder of Savannahs, Exotic Cattery feels its extraordinary felines are due to the years of hands on experience and carefully calculated matings.
+Being one of the longest-standing, single owner cattery/breeders of Savannahs, Exotic Cattery feels its extraordinary felines are due to the years of hands-on experience and carefully calculated matings.

 Attempts at Retrieving the Safari Cat

 In 2002, Exotic Cattery launches a program to retrieve the forgotten Safari cat, a cat more difficult to breed than the Savannah.
 While the similar size of the Geoffroy’s cat and the domestic affords an easier mating, problems arise due to chromosomal differences.
 It is rare to have a female recognize her pregnancy as self and carry to term.
 There also appears to be a sex-linked lethal gene affecting the male kittens, making males extremely rare.
 In recent years the Safari program has been tabled, due to unforeseen behavioral anomalies within the breed.
 It was found that the Safari cats are quite inclined to go to the bathroom in water and will often retaliate by going elsewhere around the house if there is no water available.
 In addition, after a couple of years of age, many of the Safari cats tend to get quite territorial towards visitors into the home and have been known to show aggression towards them in an effort to “protect” their home and family.